 When he turned in my direction, I had a decision to make.
-Do I stand and join the people standing all around me, or do I simply sit, cross-legged, where I was, hands on my knees in classic mudra position, thumb and index finger joined, my other three fingers extended, palms upward to the sky?
+Do I stand and join the people standing all around me?
+Do I simply sit?
+Cross-legged, where I was, hands on my knees in classic mudra position.
+Thumb and index finger joined, my other three fingers extended, palms upward to the sky?

 And then with absolutely no effort, not a millimeter of adjustment to the falling object from the sky, the flower landed perfectly in my right hand, bright yellow petals facing upward to the sky.

 Just… like…. that.

 This little story happened to me 44 years ago, but it feels like yesterday.
 And WHY it feels like yesterday is because the lesson I learned was a timeless one.

 What kind of effort do I need to make in life?
 What does it take to accomplish what it is I want?
 For most of my life, I have made a ton of effort, standing tall, reaching for what I want.
 Effort, I have reasoned, is what it takes to accomplish my goals.
 Effort… and tenacity… and a whole lot of perseverance.
 Who can argue with that?
 Read about the lives of anyone who has ever made a difference in the world and you will discover they have made a tremendous amount of effort.